torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

  :ref:`Segment 3: perform a bisection and validate the result <introbisect_bissbs>`.

- :ref:`Supplementary tasks: cleanup during and after following this guide <introclosure_bissbs>`.
+ :ref:`Complementary tasks: cleanup during and after following this guide <introclosure_bissbs>`.

+ :ref:`Optional tasks: test reverts, patches, or later versions <introoptional_bissbs>`.

 The steps in each segment illustrate the important aspects of the process, while a comprehensive reference section holds additional details for almost all of the